Panzer Grenadier series: Battle of the Bulge

 Battle of the Bulge covers the battle of the same name.
 It has 51 scenarios and many tanks on each side.

 Battle of the Bulge 2: Elsenborn Ridge

 Battle of the Bulge 2: Elsenborn Ridge, called simply Elsenborn Ridge on Avalanche Press' website, is the first boxed Panzer Grenadier game in 2008.
 It covers the northern half of the Battle of the Bulge and was designed at the same time as North Wind.

 1940: The Fall of France

 1940: The Fall of France covers the German invasion of France.
 Includes 50 scenarios and eight semi-rigid boards.

 Cassino '44

 Cassino '44 covers the Allied battles around the historic abbey of Monte Cassino in Italy.
 Scenarios cover all 4 battles and include 2 campaign games.
+Forces in the game are German Wehrmacht, German Luftwaffe (paratroopers), United States, British, Indian, Gurkha, New Zealand, New Zealand Maori, Polish, and Canadian.

 Saipan 1944

 Saipan 1944 covers the American invasion of the island of Saipan in the Pacific.
-40 scenarios and 4 maps with American and Japanese units cover the battle.
+40 scenarios and 4 maps with American Marine and Japanese Army and Special Naval Landing Forces units cover the battle.